 If for any reason you need to appeal your final grade, please consult the Student Code for the applicable procedures.
 Your first contact should be with the teacher of your class.
 After you have spoken with your instructor, if you still wish to appeal your grade, please compose a message requesting a departmental review of your portfolio.
 Your request should do the following:

-Appeals should be send to the Director of First-Year Writing at [email protected] or delivered to the Department of Writing directed to the attention of the Director of First-Year Writing.
+Appeals should be sent to the Director of First-Year Writing at [email protected] or delivered to the Department of Writing directed to the attention of the Director of First-Year Writing.

 Once your appeal request is received, you will receive confirmation that the appeal process is underway.
-The Director of First-Year Writing will review your portfolio and, if necessary, ask another WRT 150 instructor to review the portfolio, as well.
+The Director of First-Year Writing will review your portfolio and, if necessary, ask another first-year writing instructor to review the portfolio.
 Once a decision about your request is made, you will be notified via email, usually within one month of the date your request was received.